Three Works

 Stine Frandsen

 A vase has the form of a vase.
 An apple has the form of an apple.
-Random doodles or a splash of something - what can be described with words, and what cannot?
-What makes something become or appear as free?
+Random doodles or a splash of something.
+Things that begin where they end.
+Or free themselves unlocking their chains.
+Attempting to be nothing?
+Circles, lines, triangles.
+A blob or a blur.
+(No) sharp edges.

 The projects is part of Stine Frandsen's graduation project, researching how dancing together can be considered a practice of freedom.